🚀 Get in VS Code!

 Mojave privacy protections

-After upgrading to macOS Mojave version, you may see dialogs saying "Visual Studio Code would like to access your {calendar/contacts/photos}."
+On macOS Mojave, you might see dialogs saying "Visual Studio Code would like to access your {calendar/contacts/photos}."
 This is due to the new privacy protections in Mojave and is not specific to VS Code.
-The same dialogs may be displayed when running other applications as well.
-The dialog is shown once for each type of personal data and it is fine to choose Don't Allow since VS Code does not need access to those folders.
+The same dialogs might be displayed when running other applications as well.
+The dialog is shown once for each type of personal data and it is fine to choose Don't Allow, since VS Code does not need access to those folders.

 Next steps

-Once you have installed VS Code, these topics will help you learn more about VS Code:
+Once you have installed VS Code, these topics will help you learn more about it:

 Common questions